-Nina Jun is a first generation Korean American who has lived in Southern California for over 30 years.
-When Nina first came to the U.S. with her family, as a typical immigrant, she was engaged in the family’s small business.
-After she successfully settled into her American life, she bought her dream home on the hills of the Orange County overlooking the Pacific Ocean.
+Nina Jun is a first-generation Korean-American who has lived in Southern California for over 30 years.
+When Nina first came to the U.S. with her family, she was engaged in the family’s small business.
+After she successfully settled into her American life, she bought her dream home on the hills of Orange County overlooking the Pacific Ocean.

 Infinite space has always made Nina wonder.
 Nina’s work is a reflection of her interest in the science of space.
 Nina uses different terms from astronomy as the titles of her work - balloons with dots are referred to as galaxies and balloons with butterflies as constellations.

 Although Nina’s mylar balloon sculptures are popular throughout the world, the colors Nina uses in her ceramic work are rooted in the colors of traditional Korean architecture and clothing.
-Each ceramic balloon is, like in painting, a canvas to her and she paints each piece with underglaze and fires several times before she fires the piece finally with the transparent glaze.
+Each ceramic balloon is, like in painting, a canvas to her.
+She paints each piece with underglaze and fires several times before she fires the piece finally with the transparent glaze.
 The simple dot designs are based on her favorite form of minimalism.

 Nina’s ceramic balloons have been shown internationally, including 12 solo shows and numerous group shows.
 She hopes the ceramic balloons that she started as a new genre in sculpture continue to grow, making more people happy.